-Band Administrator

-- 17.(1) The Council must appoint a person as band administrator of the First Nation and may set the terms and conditions of that appointment. - (2) Reporting to the Council, the band administrator is responsible for leading the planning, organization, implementation and evaluation of the overall management of all the day-to-day operations of the First Nation, including the following duties: - (a) to prepare and recommend to the Council for approval, descriptions of the powers, duties and functions of all employees of the First Nation; - (b) to oversee, supervise and direct the activities of all officers and employees of the First Nation; - (c) to oversee and administer the contracts of the First Nation; - (d) to identify, assess, monitor and report on financial reporting risks and risk of fraud; - (e) to monitor and report on the effectiveness of mitigating controls for the risks referred to in paragraph (d) taking into consideration the cost of implementing those controls; - (f) to perform any other duties of the band administrator under this Law; and - (g) to carry out any other activities specified by the Council that are not contrary to the Act or inconsistent with the band administrator's duties specified in this Law.
+Executive director

+17.(1) The Council must appoint a person as executive director of the First Nation and may set the terms and conditions of that appointment.

+(2) Reporting to the Council, the executive director is responsible for leading the planning, organization, implementation and evaluation of the overall management of all the day-to-day operations of the First Nation, including the following duties:

+(a) to prepare and recommend to the Council for approval, descriptions of the powers, duties and functions of all employees of the First Nation;

+(b) to oversee, supervise and direct the activities of all officers and employees of the First Nation;

+(c) to oversee and administer the contracts of the First Nation;

+(d) to identify, assess, monitor and report on financial reporting risks and risk of fraud;

+(e) to monitor and report on the effectiveness of mitigating controls for the risks referred to in paragraph (d) taking into consideration the cost of implementing those controls;

+(f) to perform any other duties of the executive director under this Law; and

+(g) to carry out any other activities specified by the Council that are not contrary to the Act or inconsistent with the executive director's duties specified in this Law.

-- (3) The band administrator may assign the performance of any of the band administrator's duties or functions (except the approval of procedures made under this Law) - (a) to an officer or employee of the First Nation, and - (b) with the approval of the Council, to a contractor or agent of the First Nation. - (4) Any assignment of duties or functions under subsection (3) does not relieve the band administrator of the responsibility to ensure that these duties or functions are carried out properly.
+(3) The executive director may assign the performance of any of the executive director's duties or functions (except the approval of procedures made under this Law)

+(a) to an officer or employee of the First Nation, and

+(b) with the approval of the Council, to a contractor or agent of the First Nation.

+(4) Any assignment of duties or functions under subsection (3) does not relieve the executive director of the responsibility to ensure that these duties or functions are carried out properly.

-Director of Finance
+Director of finance

-- 18.(1) The Council must appoint a person as director of finance of the First Nation and may set the terms and conditions of that appointment. - (2) Reporting to the band administrator, the director of finance is responsible for the day-to-day management of the systems of the financial administration of the First Nation, including the following duties: - (a) to ensure the financial administration systems, policies, procedures and internal controls are appropriately designed and operating effectively; - (b) to administer and maintain all charts of accounts of the First Nation; - (c) to prepare the draft annual budgets and, with advice and input from the tax administrator, to prepare any draft amendments to the component of the budget respecting the First Nation's local revenues: - (d) to prepare the monthly financial information required in section 51, the quarterly financial statements required in section 52 and the draft annual financial statements required in sections 53 and 54; - (e) to prepare the financial components of reports to the Council and of the multi-year financial plan; - (f) to actively monitor compliance with any agreements and funding arrangements entered into by the First Nation; - (g) to administer and supervise the preparation and maintenance of financial records and the financial administration reporting systems; - (h) to actively monitor compliance with the Act, this Law, any other applicable First Nation law, applicable standards and any policies and procedures respecting the financial administration of the First Nation; - (i) to evaluate the financial administration systems of the First Nation and recommend improvements; - (j) to develop and recommend procedures for the safeguarding of assets and to ensure approved procedures are followed;
+18.(1) As directed by Chief and Council, the executive director must appoint a person as director of finance of the First Nation and may set the terms and conditions of that appointment.

+(2) Reporting to the executive director, the director of finance is responsible for the day-today management of the systems of the financial administration of the First Nation, including the following duties:

+(a) to ensure the financial administration systems, policies, procedures and internal controls are appropriately designed and operating effectively;

+(b) to administer and maintain all charts of accounts of the First Nation;

+(c) to prepare the draft annual budgets and, with advice and input from the executive director and tax administrator, to prepare any draft amendments to the component of the budget respecting the First Nation's local revenues;

+(d) to prepare the monthly financial information required in section 51, the quarterly financial statements required in section 52 and the draft annual financial statements required in sections 53 and 54;

+(e) to prepare the financial components of reports to the Council and of the multi-year financial plan;

+(f) in conjunction with the executive director, to actively monitor compliance with any agreements and funding arrangements entered into by the First Nation;

+(g) to administer and supervise the preparation and maintenance of financial records and the financial administration reporting systems;

+(h) to actively monitor compliance with the Act, this Law, any other applicable First Nation law, applicable standards and any policies and procedures respecting the financial administration of the First Nation;

+(i) to evaluate the financial administration systems of the First Nation and recommend improvements;

+(j) to develop and recommend procedures for the safeguarding of assets and to ensure approved procedures are followed;